 Every Piece (lesson) contributes to at least one of these aspects of children's development.
 This is mapped on each Piece and balanced across each year group.

-- The class teacher or allocated HLTA are responsible for delivering PSHE lessons - The PSHE Lead is responsible for monitoring and evaluating the PSHE curriculum content and provision
+• All class teachers are responsible for delivering PSHE lessons

+• The PSHE subject leader is responsible for monitoring and evaluating the PSHE curriculum content and provision

 Differentiation/SEN